Your Pre-Dating Checklist

 - You don’t have a romantic relationship to defend, preventing honest reflection

-Ready for those three questions?
+Want to know those three questions?
 Ready or not, here they come.

 #1: What are your motives for dating?